SASM/GNC romanization: Pinyin-based or pinyin-influenced

-Romanizations such as Bbánlám pìngyīm and Guangdong Romanization, in addition with orthographies such as the Zhuang alphabet (1982) and Yengi Yeziⱪ for Uyghur (Uyghur Pinyin Yëziqi) are not SASM/GNC/SRC transcriptions.
+Romanizations such as Bbánlám pìngyīm and Guangdong Romanization, and orthographies such as the Zhuang alphabet (1982) and Yengi Yeziⱪ for Uyghur (Uyghur Pinyin Yëziqi), are not used for SASM/GNC/SRC transcriptions.

 Non-SASM/GNC/SRC transcriptions used in China

 Non-SASM/GNC/SRC transliterations may be used in China for scholarly purposes, and are promoted for those circumstances.
 For example, libraries in China use Wylie transliteration and scientific transcription to transcribe Tibetan and Mongolian book titles respectively within the library catalog.

 Non-SASM/GNC/SRC transcriptions (e.g. the THDL), however, are not rather promoted.

 Personal and place names from languages without SASM/GNC/SRC romanization

 For personal and place names from languages without SASM/GNC/SRC romanization, the pinyin romanization of its transcription into Chinese characters are used.
 For example, Xishuangbanna is not transcribed as Sipsongpanna or Sibsongbanna.

 The Oirat language, however, is transcribed from the corresponding Qahar dialect, since it is considered officially by the PRC government as a dialect of Mongolian.